 U.S intelligence services believe Syria's nonconventional weapons programs include significant stockpiles of mustard gas, VX and Sarin gas and the missile and artillery systems to deliver them."

-This we do know, the deadly, super-toxic weapons known to exist in Syria in the form of chemical poisons like VX, Sarin and mustard gas must be keep out of the hands of terrorists aka al-Qaeda.
+This we do know, the deadly, super-toxic weapons known to exist in Syria in the form of chemical poisons like VX, Sarin and Mustard Gas must be kept out of the hands of terrorists aka al-Qaeda.
 Get this...
 VX is ten times as lethal as the nerve gas Sarin.
-That is why these deadly agents are the terrorist's nuclear weapon and Damascus has never signed the Chemical Weapons Convention.
-The canisters of chemical death could become a massive disaster if it fell into the wrong hands of groups like Al Qaeda, Hamas, Hezbollah or the lesser known, Syrian supported Fatah al-Islam that has been active in Lebanon.
+That is why these deadly agents are the terrorist's nuclear weapons and Damascus has never signed the Chemical Weapons Convention.
+The canisters of chemical death could become a massive disaster when it falls into the wrong hands of groups like al-Qaeda, Hamas, Hezbollah or the lesser known Syrian supported Fatah al-Islam that has been active in Lebanon.
 Or if attacks against the stockpiles release the horrors, many will die.
 This could happen when the West interferes.

-Perhaps these gas-related munitions containing blister and nerve agents have something to do with the prophecies since the fastest way to prevent these death agents from getting into the hands of terrorists... is to burn them.
+We must consider that these gas-related munitions containing blister and nerve agents have something to do with these prophecies since the fastest way to prevent these death agents from getting into the hands of terrorists... is to burn them.
 Here in the U.S., Congress ordered the Pentagon to destroy our own stockpiles of chemical agents and the military decided that incineration by fire was the best option which resulted in billion dollar burn plants in Utah, Kentucky, Indiana and Alabama.

 Like Isaiah, the prophet Jeremiah has something very serious to say concerning those that will flee in fear and anguish out of the capital city Damascus: